 Risk is building up and The Average Taxpayer Will Foot the Bill

-In the Chapter 15 on finance and investment of the IPCC Sixth Assessment report, experts have recognised the systemic nature of climate risk for the financial sector, portraying the magnitude of assets across infrastructure, agriculture, urban and regional centers which are potentially exposed to adverse weather and climate events.
+In Chapter 6 of the IPCC’s Sixth Assessment report, experts have recognised the systemic nature of climate risk for the financial sector, portraying the magnitude of assets across infrastructure, agriculture, urban and regional centers which are potentially exposed to adverse weather and climate events.
 In the press conference on the report release, the UN Secretary General Antonio Guterres emphasised in particular the risks associated with fossil fuel investments, warning about the soon to be “stranded assets”.

 There are estimates within the report that stranded fossil fuel assets on a modeling of policies to achieve a 2°C target in the long term (until 2050), are currently estimated at an enormous $4 trillion USD in the most conservative scenario.
 This could go as high as $15 trillion in other scenarios .
 Beyond that time horizon, the magnitude of stranded assets could increase to astronomical figures beyond these.